-Rey Saldaña is the President and CEO of Communities In Schools®, (CIS™) the national organization that ensures all students are empowered to stay in school and on a path to a brighter future.
+Rey Saldaña is the President and CEO of Communities In Schools® (CIS®) the national organization that surrounds students with a community of support, empowering them to stay in school and achieve in life.

 Saldaña is a CIS alumnus, whose journey from former student supported by CIS to national leader of Communities In Schools, sends an inspiring message to young people nationwide about the power they have to write their own success story.